gloinul/draft-westerlund-avtcore-srtp-gcm-sst/draft-westerlund-avtcore-srtp-gcm-sst.md

 ## Rekeying

-Implementations SHOULD rekey well before reaching Q_MAX.
+Implementations SHOULD rekey well before reaching E_MAX.
 To minimize the impact of key compromise, rekeying via ephemeral key exchange providing forward secrecy SHOULD occur after at most 1 hour or 2^30 to 2^37 octets of data, whichever comes first.

 ## Multicast and Broadcast